department vs division whats the difference 4475

 What is a Division?

-A Division is a group of employees in a certain area of a business.
-For example, the marketing department may have divisions for advertising, public relations, and sales.
+A Division is a group of employees in a certain business area.
+For example, the marketing department may have advertising, public relations, and sales divisions.

-There are many reasons why a business might create divisions, including to better organize its workforce and to better focus its efforts.
+There are many reasons a business might create divisions, including to organize its workforce better and focus its efforts.

-When employees are assigned to a division, they generally receive specific training and guidance in the areas that are unique to that division.
+When assigned to a division, employees generally receive specific training and guidance in the areas that are unique to that division.

 Divisions can also provide a sense of community and support among employees.